viljoviitanen/setup-simple-pptp-vpn/README.md

 the server by ip addresses to the networks you use, if you know the addresses you are most likely to use or at least change ssh from port 22 to a random port.

+You can also specify you own username and password, run `sh setup.sh -h` for help.